 Scottdale is a very small borough located in the state of Pennsylvania.
 With a population of 4,251 people and three constituent neighborhoods, Scottdale is the 342nd largest community in Pennsylvania.
-Scottdale has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Scottdale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Being a small borough, Scottdale does not have a public transit system used by locals to get to and from work.
+Scottdale is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Scottdale are slightly less educated than the national average of 21.84% for the average city or town: 15.48% of adults in Scottdale have a bachelor's degree or advanced degree
+The percentage of adults in Scottdale who are college-educated is close to the national average for all communities of 21.84%: 17.44% of the adults in Scottdale have a bachelor's degree or advanced degree.

-The per capita income in Scottdale in 2010 was $22,651, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $90,604 for a family of four.
+The per capita income in Scottdale in 2010 was $22,922, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $91,688 for a family of four.
 However, Scottdale contains both very wealthy and poor people as well.

 The people who call Scottdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scottdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Scottdale include Irish, Polish, Italian, and English.

 The most common language spoken in Scottdale is English.
-Other important languages spoken here include German and Japanese.
+Other important languages spoken here include Japanese and Spanish.